openshift/openshift-origin-design/web-console/3-project-details/jobs.md

 - There is a separate section for "Job Runs"
 - Run number and status are shown on the left.
 - Status for completed jobs includes the duration.
-- Logs for a running pod are shown in this view similar to builds, with a link to the full logs.
+- Logs for a single running pod are shown in this view similar to builds, with a link to the full logs.
+If that pod finishes, but the job has other pods that need to run, logs for another pod should be shown.
 - Clicking on the run number takes the user to the details page for that job run.

 #### Not Running
 ![jobs overview expanded not running](img/jobs-overview-expanded-not-running.png)
-- For jobs that are not running, the pod donut is replaced by an action button to "Start Job"
+- For jobs that are not running, the pod donut is replaced by an action button to "Start Job".
+- When the user activates the "Start Job" button, that button should be immediately replaced by an indication that the job is running and what its status is, for example a blank pod donut.
-- The last N completed pods should be shown in the Job Runs area.
+- The last completed run should be shown in the Job Runs area.

 #### Cron Jobs
 ![cron jobs overview expanded not running](img/cron-job-expanded.png)